tripzero/icarus/README.md

 # **Maximum power point tracking (MPPT)**
 *Intel OSTC SmartHouse Solar Panel Demo*

-Please download Pysolar as a dependency.
+Download Pysolar as a dependency.
 > $ sudo pip3 install pysolar

 1. Input location coordinates into the config.json.
 Input the distance from the pivot point of the panel to the actuator--actuator1 is for tilting up/down and actuator2 is for panning.